Devices and Designs

 Rough Rider

-36 in. long by 12 in. diameter.
+36 in. long by 12 in. diameter; basic design is the Tidal Tumbler.
 Holds up to 150 market-size oysters.
 Hangs on line beneath dock.
 Good for high-energy water on big rivers and Bay.
 All wire construction minimizes fouling.

 How to Build a